 Ischemic Stroke & Non-Alzheimer’s Dementias

 Stroke is the most debilitating among all neurological disorders and is the most common cause of adult morbidity with limited treatment options.
-As late as 2000, India was ranked among the countries lacking sufficient research data on stroke and dementias.
-However, there is sufficient data to state that these are very much on the rise and poised to become a major threat.
+As late as 2000, India was ranked among the countries lacking sufficient research data on stroke and dementia.
+However, there is sufficient data to state that these are very much on the rise and are poised to become a major threat.

 The ultimate aim is to assess novel strategies for neuroprotection and restoration through the discovery of potential therapeutic targets and biomarkers.